Skip to main content

 Aerial of the 400 Area - Fast Flux Test Facility

-The 400 Area at Hanford is home primarily to the Fast Flux Test Facility (FFTF), a DOE-owned, formerly operating, 400-megawatt (thermal) liquid-metal (sodium)-cooled nuclear research and test reactor located within the FFTF Property Protected Area (PPA), along with numerous support buildings and structures.
-The original purpose of the facility, although not a breeder reactor, was to develop and test advanced fuels and materials for the Liquid Fast-Breeder Reactor Program; other missions were subsequently pursued.
-Construction of FFTF was completed in 1978, and initial criticality was achieved in early 1980, with full power initiated in late 1980.
-Following an additional year of acceptance testing, FFTF operated successfully from 1982 to 1992 as a research facility providing the nuclear industry with advances in nuclear fuels, materials, and components; nuclear power plant operations and maintenance protocols; and reactor safety designs.
-During this time, FFTF also produced a wide variety of medical and industrial isotopes, made hydrogen-3 (tritium) for the U.S. fusion research program, and conducted cooperative international research work.
-In late 1993, DOE decided not to continue operating FFTF due to a lack of economically viable missions at that time and issued a shutdown (e.g., deactivation) order for the facility.
-Since that time, and, after various delays temporarily stopping the deactivation work, FFTF completed deactivation activities and was placed in a long-term, low-cost surveillance and maintenance condition in 2009.
+The 400 Area at Hanford is home primarily to a former nuclear research and test reactor called the Fast Flux Test Facility (FFTF) and many of its support facilities.
+FFTF was originally designed to develop and test fuels and materials for special nuclear reactors that used liquid metals as coolant, but other missions were subsequently pursued as well.
+FFTF operated from 1982 to 1992 as a research facility, providing the nuclear industry with advances in fuels, materials and components; power plant operations and maintenance protocols; and reactor safety.
+During this time, FFTF also produced a wide variety of medical and industrial products for the U.S. fusion research program and conducted cooperative international research work.
+In late 1993, DOE decided to shut down FFTF due to a lack of feasible missions.
+Since 2009, FFTF has been in a long-term, low-cost surveillance-and-maintenance condition.

-Also at the 400 Area (outside the FFTF PPA) is a mammoth structure called the Fuels and Materials Examination Facility (FMEF).
-Although the FMEF was intended to be a support building for the FFTF and the future Liquid Fast-Breeder Reactor Program, the FMEF was never used in any kind of a nuclear capacity.
-When the nation abandoned the breeder reactor program, FMEF was also left without a mission, and remains unused and largely vacant today.
+Also at the 400 Area is a large structure called the Fuels and Materials Examination Facility (FMEF).
+FMEF was intended to be a support building for FFTF, but was never used in any kind of a nuclear capacity.
+When the FFTF was shut down, FMEF was also left without a mission, and remains unused and mostly vacant today.